-- " California State Senate Bill (SB) 35.
-SB 35 requires the availability of a streamlined ministerial approval process for multifamily residential developments to increase the supply of housing in jurisdictions that have not yet made sufficient progress toward meeting their regional housing need allocation (RHNA).
-As part of the streamlining process, jurisdictions are required to establish objective design standards for multifamily residential development. - " General Plan.
-The General Plan's Land Use Element describes the City of Antioch's goal of developing commercial infill housing in underutilized commercial areas of the city.
-One of the General Plan's policies for guiding development of commercial infill housing projects is the creation and adherence to these CIH Objective Design Standards. - " Zoning Ordinance.
-All development must comply with the regulations within the City of Antioch's Zoning Ordinance.
-These objective design standards are applicable to new multifamily housing and mixed-use projects built on parcels within the City of Antioch's CIH Overlay District, identified and described further in the City's Zoning Ordinance. - " Citywide Design Guidelines.
-Several of these objective design standards are adapted from Antioch's Citywide Design Guidelines for multifamily residential and mixed-use development specific for medium- and high-density residential infill development.
+- " California State Senate Bill (SB) 35 and Housing Element.
+SB 35 requires the availability of a streamlined ministerial approval process for multi-family residential developments to increase the supply of housing in jurisdictions that have not yet made sufficient progress toward meeting their regional housing need by income level, or Regional Housing Need Allocation (RHNA).
+As part of the streamlining by right process, jurisdictions are required to establish objective design standards for multi-family residential development. - " Housing Element.
+The Housing Element of the General Plan identifies sites within the city for residential development to meet RHNA.

+City of Antioch 1.
+Introduction

+" Zoning Ordinance.
+All development must comply with the City of Antioch's Zoning Ordinance.
+These objective design standards are applicable to all multi-family housing and mixed-use projects in zoning districts that allow multi-family housing.